puneetpalkaur/cs632/README.md

 * Leave’s shape and size: Iris flower plant leaves of each species are quite different from each other
 * Seed size: The seed size varies in all three species

+---

+### Part 2 a:
+Main file: part2.py

+Classifier file: part1_classifier.py

+Assumptions: csv file names start with ‘0’ (zero) except for label.
+This is to differentiate label and email dataset if these all exist in same folder

+### Part 2 b:

+##### 1. What are the strengths and weaknesses of using a Bag of Words?
+(Tip: would this representation let you distinguish between two sentences the same words, but in adifferent order?)

+•	Strengths of BOW:

+a)	It is simple and easy to implement

+b)	BOW is effective in document classifications

+•	Weaknesses of BOW:

+a)	It disregards grammar and word order

+b)	It is susceptible to bias and poisoning as many spammers tricks BOW by including additional text in emails to make sure their email is identified as ham instead of spam

+c)	BOW can be less useful in cases spammer replace text of an email with an image

+##### 2. Which of your features do you think is most predictive, least predictive, and why?
+Most predictive features can be the sender’s email, subject of email and time of the day the email was sent.

+•	Most spam emails have vague email ids and domain names like ‘flordevil_pingam@t-online.de’ or ‘SergioBedpsti@’.

+•	Spam email subjects starts with numbers and contain percentages and can have prefixes like “Re:” even though it is not a Reply to any existing email conversation.

+•	Spams are usually auto generated emails sent at odd hours like at mid night and early mornings.

+Least predictive features can be looking for particular words or symbols.
+Example: does the document contains the word "drugs",because sometimes a genuine email contains the same word and can be marked as spam.

+##### 3. Did your classifier misclassify any examples?
+Why or why not?
+Yes, my model misclassified few examples.
+This is because sometimes an email which is not a spam might contain words which are identified as spam words.
+Example: use of dollar sign in a genuine email might make it categorized as a spam.